parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

    This exercise will be connecting the ILA core/component to the LED port which is 8-bit wide.

-3. Click **Customize IP** on the following Add IP window.
+3. Double click the **ILA(Integrated Logic Analyzer** on the following Add IP window.
 The ILA IP will open.

 4. Change the component name to **ila\_led**.